 Hand washing posters were displayed to ensure effective decontamination of hands.
 Patients were given a protective bib and safety glasses to wear when they were receiving treatment.
 There were good supplies of protective equipment for patients and staff members.

 The practice had not undertaken a risk assessment following the Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.

 The practice had not undertaken a Legionella risk assessment.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).
 When asked staff were not aware of these requirements.
-The practice did not monitor water temperatures, use a disinfectant or flush the waterlines.
-We noted that cupboards in one of the treatment rooms were visibly unclean.
+The practice did not monitor water temperatures.
 The practice did not have a cleaning schedule.